 Pumpkins should be given to cats in moderation.
 Too much pumpkin can be too much of a good thing.
 It might cause diarrhea.
 The pumpkin flesh should be pureed before being offered to our feline friends, and certain pumpkin parts, like the stem or even pumpkin chunks, can be a choking hazard.

-If you want to try giving your cat pumpkin seeds, they can be a choking hazard if they aren’t ground down first.
+If you want to try giving your cat pumpkin seeds, keep in mind that they can be a choking hazard if they aren’t ground down first.
 The seeds are inedible if they aren’t cooked.

-If your cat seems to be allergic, you should stop feeding them pumpkin and take them to the vet to determine if the pumpkin is the cause.
+If your cat seems to be allergic, you should stop feeding them pumpkins and take them to the vet to determine if the pumpkin is the cause.